Diagnostic Molecular Scientist

 What Do Diagnostic Molecular Scientists Do?

-The work of diagnostic molecular scientists mainly revolves around studying human samples including hair follicles, blood and bone, and fetal cells.
+Diagnostic molecular scientists study human samples, including hair follicles, blood and bone, and fetal cells.
 They examine these materials at a molecular level and make inferences.
-They study DNA and RNA samples, research infectious diseases, and report findings.
+They also study DNA and RNA samples, research infectious diseases, and report findings.

 Some of their duties are as follows: